Where To Buy

 Adjustability: Same Salomon adjustability that has a shared forward lean and high back rotation.
 You can’t rotate the high back without adding some forward lean which sucks but with the flexy heel loop, it’s not anywhere near as important as it is with a traditional heel loop.

 Comfort: So these bindings are very comfortable except for the ankle strap.
 Well at first it’s not very comfortable but after about a week or so on the binding the ankle strap breaks in a bit and softens up to make for a pretty comfortable ride.

-Turn Initiation: There is definitely more response than the Hologram and it’s a little less than the Quantum.
-It’s got more edge to edge power for boards that are medium to semi challenging than the Salomon Hologram.
+Turn Initiation: There is definitely more responsive than the Hologram and it’s a little less than the Quantum.
+It’s got more edge to edge power for boards that are medium to semi-challenging than the Salomon Hologram.

 Buttering: Now the Hologram has a slight advantage here but it’s still got butter leverage that’s very close to the Hologram and Defender.
 They are all varying shades of good.
 I’m not sure how but it works but it does.

 Boot Support: You would think that your boot would feel unsupported and exposed but never once have any of us felt that with this flexy heel loop.
 Even though you have a lot of range of movement compared to a traditional heel loop you still feel very supported.
 It’s not locked in like a stiffer flux binding but it’s amazing how the binding allows both ranges of movement and support.
 Usually, you can’t have one without the other.

 Ratchet System: Same solid ratchet system as the Holograms.
 It’s not the best we came across but its not anything that every causes problems.